renaissance-publishing/renaissance/content/chapters/04-languages.md

         eastern and western Kingdoms.
       - Group HHED

+  - Songspeak: the imitation-based language spoken by the Brightfeathers.

+      - Songspeak has a complex ideographic writing system that evolved from an earlier pictographic script.
+It is quite difficult to learn to read and write it.
+      - While the written language is standardized, the spoken language, in which many words consist of imitated natural sounds has resisted full standardization.
+      - Group: Songspeak
+        - Only Brightfeathers (and Tempters mimicking them) can naturally speak Songspeak.

   - Vulgar Goblin: a language used by the lower ranks of the Goblin Kingdom.